tymaestro/Battleships-Game/README.md

 <img src="./docs/coord-miss.png">
 <br>
 <br>
 Here is an example of a player guess when the co-ordinates inputted have been previously selected.
-You will miss you turn if you make this mistake!
+You will miss your turn if you make this mistake!
 <br>
 <br>
 <img src="./docs/coord-same.png">